Understanding the Payment Process and Timelines

 What Is the Net Payment Terms Policy?

 Using net payment terms is a common payment-issuing practice for business contracts.
 It's an agreement by which payment is issued at a future date (either upon receipt of an invoice or completion of work).
-CopyPress has a net-90 payment policy, which means that contractors can expect to receive payment approximately 90 days after the week an assignment is submitted.
+CopyPress has net-30 and net-90 payments policies, depending on the contractor type, which means that contractors can expect to receive payment approximately 30 or 90 days after the week an assignment is approved.
 Your work is not considered complete until it has been approved by the client, and you may receive edit requests after you submit an article.

 For example, if your assignment is approved on Monday, January 1, 2022, you will be paid approximately 90 days from Friday, January 4, 2022.
 The 90-day window starts from the Friday of the week you submit the article.

 When Is Work Approved?